Hannibal (TV series): Filming

-Cancellation and possible revival
+Cancellation and proposed revival

 On June 22, 2015, NBC cancelled the series.
 Fuller initiated talks with Amazon Video and Netflix for a renewal.
-In July 2015, the cast were released after their contracts expired, but Mikkelsen and Dancy have expressed interest in reprising their respective roles if the series is acquired by a streaming service.
+In July 2015, the cast were released after their contracts expired, but Mikkelsen and Dancy expressed interest in reprising their respective roles if the series is acquired by a streaming service.
 However, the series has an exclusive streaming deal with Amazon, making finding a new distributor for the series difficult.
-On July 6, 2015, it was revealed that discussions with Amazon came to an end as a result of deadlines set by the service as a part of the deal, which Fuller felt would not allow for enough time to conceptualize and produce a new season.
+On July 6, 2015, it was revealed that discussions with Amazon ended as a result of deadlines set by the service as a part of the deal, which Fuller felt would not allow for enough time to conceptualize and produce a new season.
 Meetings with Netflix were held, but largely due to the prior deal with Amazon, they also decided to pass on the series, and Fuller confirmed the series was still being shopped.
-On July 11, when asked to elaborate, Fuller commented that Netflix could not renew the series due to Amazon having the exclusive streaming rights, and that Amazon wanted to renew the series, but wanted an immediate debut, while Fuller wanted more time to work on the scripts in advance before shooting.
-Fuller also stated that he and the producers are exploring the possibility of a feature film.
+On July 11, when asked to elaborate, Fuller commented that Netflix could not renew the series because Amazon had its exclusive streaming rights, and that Amazon wanted to renew the series but wanted an immediate debut, while Fuller wanted more time to work on the scripts before shooting.
+Fuller also stated that he and the producers are exploring a possibile feature film.
 Fuller stated after the finale aired that financing for a film is being looked into, as well as divulging his planned Silence of the Lambs storyline and that Starz could serve as a potential renewal due to their relationship on American Gods.
 Fuller reunited with Anderson to direct a Hannibal-themed ad for PETA, which debuted on November 20, 2015.
 In December 2015, Mikkelsen stated his willingness to return for a potential fourth season, while also stating that everyone involved would be pleased with the run and success of the series if it does not come together.